 Virtual Virginia is a program of the Virginia Department of Education serving students in Virginia public middle and high schools by providing flexible options for the diverse educational needs of students and their families.
 The program offers equal access to online courses for students who might not be able to take AP, world language, core academic, and elective courses because of a lack of highly qualified local instructors for those courses, because student enrollment would be too low to offer the courses locally, or due to scheduling conflicts within a school.

 Projects and highlights:

-- Full-Time Program: The Virginia Department of Education’s Virtual Virginia program offers a full-time program serving 200 students for the 2017-2018 school year.
-Students will be enrolled on a first-come, first-served basis.
-The program will offer all required core academic courses and electives necessary to earn a Standard or Advanced Studies diploma.
+Full-Time Program: The Virginia Department of Education’s Virtual Virginia program offers a full-time program serving 200 students per year.
+The program offers all required core academic courses and electives necessary to earn a Standard or Advanced Studies diploma in Virginia.

 Summer Session: The VVA Summer Session will offers core and elective online courses during an accelerated 6-week term.
 Summer courses are taught by highly-qualified, Virginia certified teachers and incorporate both synchronous and asynchronous components.

 Virtual Virginia Outreach Program: The Virtual Virginia Outreach Program is designed to assist Virginia public school teachers and students of math, science, computer science, and economics and personal finance by providing access to SOL-aligned blended learning resources via the Virtual Virginia learning management system at no cost.
 Virtual Virginia provides learning management system training and an ongoing Professional Learning Network (PLN) for division teachers participating in this program through an online course facilitated by the Outreach Support Team.